The Old Carpenter…

 The carpenter was shocked and upset.
 Had he known that he was building his own house, he would have done a better job!
 Now, he would have to live in the house, which is not worth living in.

-So it is with us.
-We should think of ourselves as the carpenter.
+So, it is with us.
+We should think of ourselves as carpenters.
 We work hard every day but are we giving our best?
 We build our lives a day at a time, often putting less than our best into the building.
-We put our least to the work we don’t like or do not have interest in, but without choice we have to do it.
+We put our least effort into the work we don’t like or do not have an interest in, but without choice, we have to do it.
 Later, we get shocked at the situation we have created for ourselves and try to figure out why we didn’t do it differently.
 If we could do it all over again, we would do it much differently.

 But we cannot go back.
-We are the carpenter and every day we hammer a nail, place a board or erect a wall.
+We are carpenters, and every day we hammer a nail, place a board or erect a wall.

-Our attitude and the choices we make today, help build our tomorrow.
-The quality and texture of the thoughts we entertain in our intellect, the quality and texture of emotions and feelings we entertain in our minds, the quality and texture of the words we express through speech and the quality and texture of the actions we perform determine the quality and texture of our future life.
+Our attitude and the choices we make today help build our tomorrow.
+The quality and texture of the thoughts we entertain in our intellect, the quality and texture of emotions and feelings we entertain in our minds, the quality and texture of the words we express through speech, and the quality and texture of the actions we perform today determine the quality and texture of our future lives.

 Enjoy the tasks and carry on the responsibilities with pleasure and not with pain.

-When we do our job enthusiastically and with devotion, the result will certainly be a positive output and a pleasing life.
+When we do our job enthusiastically and with devotion, the result will certainly be a positive output and a pleasing life — whether in this life or in a future birth.

-Life isn’t qualified by the branded clothes we wear or other such things, but it’s measured by the number of faces who smile when they hear our name.
+Life isn’t qualified by the branded clothes we wear or other such things; it’s measured by the number of faces that smile when they hear our name.

 Recommended Posts